monimaj89/Project3-Savor-Pages/README.md

 ![Footer](docs/footer.png)

 ### Home/Index page
-* Link for recipes
+* Button for recipes
-* Link to create an account
+* Button to create an account
+* For already logged in user the button will redirect to user's profile page

 ### Recipe page
 * Look through recipes added by other users